jimmy6616/Rotorflight-Ethos-LUA/README.md

 ![image](https://github.com/jimmy6616/Rotorflight-Ethos-LUA/blob/img/Ethos_lua_3.jpg)

-In the example below of the PID's screen,
+In the example below of the PID's screen

+PID's #1  - Will change depnding on which profile you have your TX switch set to MENU - Will take you to the top level menu (Please ensure you have clicked SAVE before exiting)

 ![image](https://github.com/jimmy6616/Rotorflight-Ethos-LUA/blob/img/pids-1.jpg)